curl/curl/docs/MANUAL.md

 ## FTP and Path Names

-Do note that when getting files with a `ftp://` URL, the given path is relative the directory you enter.
+Do note that when getting files with a `ftp://` URL, the given path is relative to the directory you enter.
 To get the file `README` from your home directory at your ftp site, do:

     curl ftp://user:passwd@my.site.com/README